IRS Forms

 Recapture Rules You Must Actually Use

 Recapture is not theoretical.
 If CO₂ that supported prior credits leaks, you determine a recapture amount in the year you identify the leak.
 First compare leaked tons to tons securely stored or used in the same year.
-If leaked tons exceed securely stored or used tons, apply the last‑in, first‑out method across prior credit years, generally up to five years back, or until monitoring ends, and compute the recapture using the appropriate statutory rate for those layers.
+If leaked tons exceed securely stored or used tons, apply the last‑in, first‑out method across prior credit years, generally up to three years back, or until monitoring ends, and compute the recapture using the appropriate statutory rate for those layers.

 What Triggers Recapture